To book an appointment Call 01306 881313 or use Online Services.

 Each GP offers a minimum of 15 routines in the morning and 12 in the afternoon.
 The rest of their time is spent doing home visits, telephoning patients, dealing with correspondence and dictating referral letters.
-70% are released two weeks in advance and 30% are released on the day of the appointment.

 These are bookable in advance for people whose condition cannot wait until tomorrow.